arceusplayer11/GhostV3/ghost_zh_readme.txt

 These functions are used internally by the Waitframe replacements, but are available to use if you'd rather write your own.

 void CheckHit(ffc this, npc ghost)
  * This makes the FFC react when the enemy is damaged.
 It will cause the FFC to flash and be knocked back.
+This will handle
+ * stunning, only damage.

 bool CheckStun(ffc this, npc ghost)
- * Checks whether the NPC has been hit by any boomerangs or 0 damage weapons.
-If so, the enemy is stunned, and the function does
+ * Checks whether the NPC has been stunned.
+If so, the function does not return until the NPC either recovers or dies.
- * not return until it recovers or the NPC dies.
-It will call CheckHit() each frame during that time.
-The return value is true
- * if the NPC is still alive and false if it's dead.
+ * CheckHit() will be called each frame during that time.
+The return value is true if the NPC is still alive and false if it's

-bool CheckStunWeaponCollision(npc ghost)
- * Checks whether any boomerangs or 0 damage weapons are colliding with the enemy.
+ * dead.

 +-----------------------+